 If the "TrafficCharChange" feature is supported, the PCF may generate policies to enable the provisioning of the Data Burst Size to the NG-RAN.

-The PCF, based on the AF provided downlink protocol description, the Data Burst Size indication (as described in 3GPP TS 29.514 [17]) and operator policy, provides to the SMF the Data Burst Size indication within the "datBurstSizeInd" attribute set to true included in the TrafficControlData policy decision the PCC rule refers to, and the the downlink protocol description information within "protoDescDl" attribute.
+The PCF, based on the AF provided downlink protocol description, the Data Burst Size indication (as described in 3GPP TS 29.514 [17]) and operator policy, may provide to the SMF the Data Burst Size indication within the "datBurstSizeInd" attribute set to true included in the TrafficControlData policy decision the PCC rule refers to, and the the downlink protocol description information within "protoDescDl" attribute.

 The provisioning of the Data Burst Size Handling per PCC rule shall be performed using the PCC rule provisioning procedure as defined in clause 4.2.6.2.1